Gloucester and Sharpness Canal: Canal planning and construction

 Founder's share of the Glocester and Berkeley Canal Company, issued 29 September 1794, printed on vellum.
 The proprietors of this canal were authorised to raise the sum of £140,000 to be divided into shares of £100 each.
 If the former sum be insufficient, they could raise a further sum of £60,000.

 Conceived in the canal mania period of the late 18th century, the Gloucester and Berkeley Ship Canal scheme (as it was originally named) was started by architect and civil engineer Robert Mylne.
 An act of Parliament, the Gloucester and Berkeley Canal Act 1793 (33 Geo.
 3. c.
 97) was obtained, authorising the raising of a total of £200,000.
 The project rapidly encountered financial difficulties, to such an extent that Mylne left the project in 1798.

 By mid-1799 costs had reached £112,000 but only 5+1/2 mi of the canal had been completed.
 Mylne's role was taken over by James Dadford, who had originally been engaged as resident engineer on the project in 1795.
 Lack of funds resulted in the company ceasing to employ Dadford in 1800.

 Decade of capital raising

 Between 1800 and 1810 various unfruitful attempts were made to raise money to allow further building.
 Money from tolls and rents allowed for some improvements to be made to the basin at Gloucester in 1813.

 Eventual completion

 Following the Public Works Loans Act 1817 (57 Geo.
 3. c.
 34), it was possible for the company to borrow money from the Exchequer Bill Loan Commission.
 This, along with further share issues, provided enough money to bring the scheme to completion.
 After these significant delays, the canal opened in April 1827.
 In the course of its construction the canal had cost £440,000.
 As opened, the canal was 86+1/2 ft wide, 18 ft deep and could take craft of up to 600 LT.
 The longer of the two locks onto the canal proper was 115 ft long.

+Tracking

+In the early years of the canal, with the use of sails being prohibited or significantly limited, tracking (towing) of vessels was undertaken using horses provided by a succession of tracking agents appointed by the canal company.
+During May 1858, the canal company permitted the carrying company of Danks, Venn and Sanders to use their Stothert-built screw tug Pioneer for tracking on the canal.
+By November 1859 the canal company were undertaking their own trials using a rented tug (Reindeer, owned by J. M. Hyde of Bristol).
+This was successful, and shortly thereafter they ordered their tracking agent Timothy Hadley to place an order for two steam tugs; these were Moss Rose (1860) and Mayflower (1861) with a third (Violet, 1862) following on shortly after.
+The use of horses was significantly reduced as a result, and other tugs followed.